-Adding objects to schedule
+Adding objects to the schedule

 You can add parameters to each object, that will be passed down when executing.
 In our example, we have added "--autocreateusers" to the Sales Without Price query to make it create users not found through user mapping.
-It is also popular to add "--email firstname.lastname@example.org" to notify about the results with email.
+It is also popular to add "--email email@example.com" to notify about the results via email.

 If you have multiple objects that don't depend on starting exactly at that moment, it is good practice to add those objects to an Object Group and add that Object Group to the schedule.
-With the Object Group you are able to control executions into steps.
+With the Object Group, you are able to control executions into steps.

-Adding objects to schedule through property grid
+Adding objects to schedule through the property grid

 Objects can also be added to a Schedule Group in the properties pane within the object.